mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 Practicing with someone and taking turns is the best way to get used to the interview environment.
 To practice, I used this template with a friend: [Google Docs template](https://docs.google.com/document/d/1TKNUaBdgzEoPaD8LNexz9JlquRKc1ZSBnNJuZmhFp4Y/edit?usp=sharing)

+### About the post onsite hype

+After going through 5 rounds in an onsite I'd feel that I've nailed the interview.
+In reality, your performance might be around average or even below average; you never know.
+If you're doing multiple onsites consecutively, always **assume the worst but hope for the best**, don't let the hype felt after an onsite impact your performance on the next one!

 ### Reading list